MGD1981/shopkeep/docs/devplan.md

 	(more specific e.g.: axe head would be composed of heel, beard, bit, toe, cheek, eye, butt; haft composed of shoulder, belly, grip, throat, knob)
 - World map which shows adventure, resource locations, etc.
 - Option to choose a starting town based on world map
+- Ability to move around town to go to other shops, etc.
+	- Dynamically growing town
+	- Museum of legendary heroes, which may house the weapons of retired/slain adventurers (if they don't come back to the shop)

 #To Do